Coskon/coskmusicbot/README.md

 ---

-### Pre release: v0.9.3-pre
+### Pre release: v0.9.4-pre
-Close to full release, only lacking a revamp on the embeds + minor fixes and additions.
+`help` needs to be updated with all the commands and info, and better looking embeds.

-`help` needs to be updated with all the commands and info too.
+Replit project will be updated with the full release.

 ## Features
 - Use YouTube URLs or search, choosing from songs on multiple pages.